musadiqpeerzada/portfolio/data/blog/clean-code.md

 ### Systems Need Domain-Specific Languages

 Domain-Specific Languages (DSLs) allow for expressing domain logic in a way that closely mirrors the domain experts' understanding, reducing the translation gap between domain concepts and their implementation.
 A well-crafted DSL can make the code more readable and maintainable by encapsulating complex logic in a form that is both accessible to domain experts and executable by the system.
-DSLs elevate the level of abstraction, allowing developers to focus on expressing business rules and policies directly, fostering clearer communication and more precise implementations of domain logic.
+DSLs elevate the level of abstraction, allowing us to focus on expressing business rules and policies directly, fostering clearer communication and more precise implementations of domain logic.

+## Chapter 12: Emergence

+### Getting Clean via Emergent Design

+Emergent design is a concept where the design of a system evolves over time, becoming more refined and clear as development progresses.
+This approach relies on the iterative improvement of the codebase, guided by a set of principles that promote good design.
+Kent Beck's four rules of Simple Design provide a framework for achieving clean, well-designed software through emergent design:

+- Runs all the tests
+- Contains no duplication
+- Expresses the intent of the programmer
+- Minimizes the number of classes and methods

+### Simple Design Rule 1: Runs All the Tests

+A well-designed system must be testable and pass all tests consistently.
+Testability leads to better designs by encouraging smaller, single-purpose classes and reducing coupling.
+Continuous testing ensures the system functions as intended and adheres to object-oriented principles like low coupling and high cohesion.

+### Simple Design Rules 2–4: Refactoring

+With a comprehensive suite of tests, we can refactor code with confidence.
+Refactoring involves cleaning and improving the code without changing its functionality.
+This process is supported by tests that ensure changes do not introduce new bugs.
+Refactoring aims to increase cohesion, decrease coupling, separate concerns, modularize, simplify functions and classes, choose better names, eliminate duplication, ensure expressiveness, and minimize the number of classes and methods.

+### No Duplication

+Duplication is a significant enemy of good design, leading to extra work, risk, and complexity.
+It can be obvious, like identical lines of code, or less apparent, like similar code structures that can be refactored.
+Eliminating duplication, even in small amounts, can lead to cleaner, more maintainable code.
+This might involve extracting common functionalities into separate methods or classes, which can then be reused, thus reducing system complexity.

+### Expressiveness

+The code should clearly communicate its purpose to facilitate understanding and reduce maintenance costs.
+It is crucial because the majority of a software project's expenses come from long-term maintenance.
+Clear code minimizes misunderstandings and defects.
+Techniques for enhancing expressiveness include using meaningful names, keeping functions and classes small, and adopting standard nomenclature, such as design pattern names, to quickly convey design intentions.
+Well-crafted unit tests also serve as practical documentation, offering insights into a class's functionality.

+### Minimal Classes and Methods

+While maintaining simplicity and clarity, we should avoid over-fragmentation.
+The pursuit of small, single-purpose classes and methods leads to an inflated number of both.
+It criticizes dogmatic approaches, like mandating interfaces for every class or rigidly separating data from behavior, advocating instead for pragmatism.
+The overarching aim is to balance the need for concise, understandable code units with the goal of keeping the overall system compact.
+This principle is considered the least critical among the four discussed, with the priority being on maintaining a comprehensive test suite, eliminating code duplication, and ensuring code expressiveness.